Trump could be a no-show at virtual G-20 as coronavirus ravages the globe

 Less than 48 hours before the scheduled start of the global summit, the White House will not say whether President Trump will participate in the event, which is being hosted by Saudi Arabia but held virtually due to the coronavirus pandemic.

 It’s just the latest reminder that during this once-in-a-century health and economic emergency, world leaders have struggled to develop a common response.
-The president initially wanted to hold this year’s annual Group of Seven summit at Mar-a-Lago, his Florida resort, then backtracked amid criticism and rescheduled it for the presidential retreat at Camp David before eventually canceling altogether.
+The president initially wanted to hold this year’s annual Group of Seven summit at Trump National Doral, his Miami hotel, then backtracked amid criticism and rescheduled it for the presidential retreat at Camp David before eventually canceling altogether.
 Trump also skipped a pair of summits with Asian leaders that were held last weekend via videoconference.

 The G-20 now moves into the spotlight with expectations remarkably low, given the stakes.
 On Saturday and Sunday, the G-20′s annual conclave is expected to finalize a framework for granting poor nations debt relief and little else.